aforarup/covin-cli/readme.md

 # covin-cli

 - 🇮🇳 Get exhaustive Coronavirus disease (COVID-19) tracking for India
+- 📈 Get data in graphical form.
+Keep a track on the `flattening the curve`
 - 🤯 Active daily reporting of your state's COVID-19 statistics
 - 🚀 Get district wise cases
 - 🗃️ Data: State, Cases, Deaths, Recovered, Active